tannerjallen/tannerjallen.com/src/data/blog/projects/a_eye_in_the_sky.md

 I know it sounds like this project was a total breeze, but it wasn't necessarily, and I love being transparent about my stupid moments.
 Here are a few hurdles I encountered:

-- I started with a hardcoded couch boundary because I originally used a object detection model without a couch classification ability.
-After a few days of testing, I noticed the camera would move a little bit, and I also wanted a solution I could easily move somewhere else.
-It was clear that dynamically classifying the couch would be a huge asset to prevent any camera drift.
+- I started with a hardcoded couch boundary because I originally used an object detection model without a couch classification ability.
+After a few days of testing, I noticed the camera would move a little bit, and I also wanted a solution I could easily move somewhere else if needed.
+It was clear that dynamically classifying the couch boundary would be a huge asset to prevent any camera drift over time.
 - The first camera position I used was straight-on from the couch a couple feet off the ground.
 I wasn't using a fancy depth camera or multiple cameras with advanced post-processing to infer a distance.
 So, if Rupert strolled between the camera and the couch, it would set a false alarm that he was on the couch when in reality he was just positioned in front of the couch.
 I relocated the camera to a higher vantage point to prevent any misfires from Rupert just walking between the camera and the couch boundary.
 - A large requirement (from the girlfriend) was to have a very low-key solution.
 Let's play a game.
 Spot the dog monitoring camera:
   ![Spot the Camera](@/assets/images/dog_cam/camera.jpeg)